A vehicle, boat, or manufactured home is contaminated if it has been polluted by hazardous chemicals and is unsafe for people to use.

 - Contact your local health department’s environmental health office.

-- Send us a Vehicle/Vessel Information Disclosure Request to find out if a vehicle or vessel has a “contaminated” brand on the title.
+- Send us a Vehicle Record Request to find out if a vehicle has a “contaminated” brand on the title.

 What should I do if I suspect I’ve purchased a contaminated vehicle, boat, or manufactured home?